cloudify-cosmo/cloudify-packager/README.md

 ### [Vagrant](http://www.vagrantup.com)

-Cloudify's packages are created using vagrant VM's (currently on AWS).
+Cloudify's packages are created using Vagrant generated VM's (currently on AWS).

-The Vagrant folder contains vagrant configuration for different components that are generated using packman:
+The Vagrant folder contains Vagrant configuration for different components that are generated using packman:

-- A Vagrant VM is initialized.
+- A VM is initialized.
 - Packman is installed on the machine alongside its requirements.
 - If a virtualenv is required, it is created and the relevant modules are installed in it.
 - Packman is used to create the environment into which the components are retrieved.